n4n0lix/owner-pointer/README.md

 ## application fields
 I use this smartpointer for example in a case where I have a `World` that owns multiple `GameObject` and a `Renderer`. `GameObject` and `World` knows nothing about `Renderer` and `Renderer` doesn't really care about `World`, how long the `GameObject` lives, if it gets replaced, or even deleted.
 All it cares about is that *if* it observes a `GameObject` that its valid and accessable.

+## tradeoffs
+- *We get* 100% control over object lifetime and ownership *, for the price of* no threadssafety because an object can be deleted at any time by its owner.

 ## faq

 *Why not use `std::shared_ptr<>` and `std::weak_ptr<>`?*